Our Special Educational Need & Disability (SEND) offer

 At Oaktree we realise that we have an essential role to play in shaping the lives of the young people in our care.
 For this reason we endeavour to provide an environment that is welcoming and pleasant to work in, with professional, caring and committed staff, and ready access to specialist help.
 We are committed to providing the highest quality of education for our pupils and to developing their talents to the full, thereby enabling them to lead happy, fulfilling and independent lives.
 To this end, we have the following aims:

-- To offer a curriculum which is broad, balanced and appropriate to the needs of individual pupils and raises their awareness, understanding and appreciation of the World.
+• To offer a curriculum which is broad, balanced and appropriate to the needs of individual pupils and raises their awareness, understanding and appreciation of the World as well as fostering independence.

 Parental involvement and support is seen as key if we are to achieve all the above aims.